 Gender-Specific Therapy Groups

 Treatment programs may be divided by gender, which can encourage participation in therapy and provide focused therapy for gender-related addiction issues.
 Men can benefit from being in an all-male program that will help them to address social pressures and any insecurities.
-Women might seek out an all-female program if there is a history of trauma or abuse in the home.
+Women might seek out an all-female program if there is a history of trauma or use in the home.

 Nevada Addiction Treatment Therapies